Welcome from our Head Faculty and Program Directors

 Dr. Michael Egnoto is a clinical informaticist at Walter Reed Army Institute of Research.
 His research deals with risk and crisis communication in digital environments by focusing on communication in social environments.
 He has taught BSST645: Non-state Actors Threats and Responses in the past semesters and is scheduled to teach BSST631: Social Impacts and Response to Terrorism in Fall 2022.

-Dr. Brook Hefright is an assistant research scientist with the Applied Research Laboratory for Intelligence and Security (ARLIS).
+Dr. Brook Hefright is an associate research scientist with the Applied Research Laboratory for Intelligence and Security (ARLIS).
 He has extensive expertise in the areas of language and society in China; sociolinguistics; linguistic anthropology; language contact; documentation, description, and revitalization of endangered and minority languages.
 International affairs professional with experience managing humanitarian diplomacy and assistance programs and representing the United States in China, Russia, and the former Soviet Union, and Europe.
 He is a trained translator and proficient in Chinese, Russian, and German.
 He is scheduled to teach BSST641: U.S. Security Infrastructure in Spring 2023.

 Dr. Samuel D. Henkin is a researcher on the Geospatial Research Unit (GRU) at START.
 His approach to the study of political violence, instability, and conflict is the result of his own geographic education which focused on a rigorous survey of critical theory and methodological multiplicity at the leading-edge of geographic inquiry.
 Specific research interests include spatial relations of violence in everyday life, the intersections of political geography and security, and political violence in Southeast Asia.
 He has taught BSST635: Countering Violent Extremism: Policy and Practice in the past semesters.
 He is scheduled to teach BSST635 in Fall 2022.